 Bottom Line: This nutrient is low-cost and can help with neurologic health, metabolic health and cardiovascular health.

 Taurine and the Nervous System

-Your nerves tend to over-respond to stressful situations when taurine is on the lower end of the spectrum.
+According to a study published by Amino Acids, your nerves tend to over-respond to stressful situations when taurine is on the lower end of the spectrum.
 A nervous system consistently excited will mean high cortisol all the time, increasing body fat.

 Bottom Line: If losing fat is something you have experienced, you know that your body tends to shed fat more efficiently when it is calm compared to when it is agitated.

-Meat and seafood naturally contain taurine.
+According to Livestrong, meat and seafood naturally contain taurine.
 In most societies, however, the consumed amount is not as high as it could be.
 Taurine is not as abundant in plants.